A media file associated with a notification.

 When creating an attachment, you can specify optional details about how to present the thumbnail image for the image or movie.
 Use the

-UNNotification option to create a thumbnail image based on the specified rectangle of the original image.
+UNNotification option to use only the specified portion of an image as a thumbnail.
 For animated images and movies, use the

-UNNotification option to selection which frame to use for the thumbnail image.
+UNNotification option to select which frame to use for the thumbnail image.

 The amount of storage space allocated for attachments is limited for each app.
 To delete attachments, use the methods of the